 Some people may even find reflections from mirrors to be confronting or frightening and is often best avoided.5

-This September being Dementia Awareness Month, you can also make a big difference for people impacted by dementia, their families and carers by visiting www.dementiafriendly.org.au and signing up to become a Dementia Friend today, and learning more about how you can create a safer environment.1
+You can also make a big difference for people impacted by dementia, their families and carers by visiting www.dementiafriendly.org.au and signing up to become a Dementia Friend today, and learning more about how you can create a safer environment.1

 - Dementia Australia ‘What is Dementia?’.
 Available from https://www.dementia.org.au/about-dementia/what-is-dementia.
 Accessed 7 Sept 2018.